annasudol/fair-trade-coffe-dapp/README.md

 ## How the app is working
 ## Generate account key
 To start using the app, one of the users needs to run the function `init_trade` to create `genesis_trade_account` with `current_id`. <br/>
-Then the first Coffee Contract can be created by `harvestCoffee`.
+Then the first Coffee Contract can be created by `harvest_coffee`.
 Its values can be fetched by id from the previous block.

 | initTrade()  | harvestCoffee() | harvestCoffee()  |
 | :---------:  |:---------:      | :---------:      |